CSCfi/kielipankki-nlf-harvester/README.md

 ## Getting Started

 ### Requirements
-This package is guaranteed to work with Python 3.8, but any version starting from 3.6 is likely to work.
+This package is guaranteed to work with Python 3.6, but newer versions are likely to work too.
 In addition, you need pip and virtualenv.
 The rest of the requirements can then be installed with `make requirements`.

 ### Quickstart